 Accounting and tax documents to retain permanently

-Many accounting records should be kept indefinitely.
+Some tax records should never be thrown away.
 For instance, if the IRS believes you filed a fraudulent return, they might ask to see statements or canceled checks showing you paid for items you deducted and receipts for the purchase.
 And there isn't a statute of limitations for fraudulent returns.

 - Audit reports.